Adopting a dog is like having a second child, so you must ensure you can take good care of the furry companion.

 Use Vaseline

-If you want to kill the botfly on the dog's body, it is better to use the Vaseline.
+If you want to kill the botfly on the dog’s body, it is better to use Vaseline.
 Once you rub the place with petroleum jelly, then it will prevent the entry of fresh air.
-Thus such a suffocating atmosphere will tend to kill the flies.
+Thus, such a suffocating atmosphere tends to kill the flies.

 Rely on Bacon Grease

-Now the concept is quite the same as Vaseline means you need to apply an adequate portion of the bacon grease in the botfly hollow and obstruct the air's path.
-Now reduction in the air will suffocate the botflies.
+Now, the concept is quite the same as Vaseline, which means you must apply an adequate portion of the bacon grease in the botfly hollow and obstruct the air’s path.
+Now, a reduction in the air will suffocate the botflies.
 As a result, they will start dying.

 Use Duct Tape

-Duct tape also emerges as one of the most feasible solutions when it comes to removing botflies.
+Duct tape is one of the most feasible solutions for removing botflies.

-The only thing you need to do is just cover up the body of the dog infested with warbles with duct tape.
-And leave the tape on the dog's skin for 5 to 6 days.
+The only thing you need to do is cover up the body of the dog infested with warbles with duct tape.
+Leave the tape on the dog’s skin for 5 to 6 days.

 Once again, the duct tape acts in the same way.
 It cuts off the fresh air supply, which is the reason behind the death of the parasites.